-Krill is an important source of protein, omega-3 fatty acids and feed attractants for fish and shrimp.
-Here are some facts about krill and why it is so attractive in feed for shrimp and fish.
+Krill is an important source of protein, omega-3 fatty acids and feed attractants which makes it a great ingredient in feeds for fish and shrimp.

 Facts on krill

 - Krill is a shrimp-like swarming pelagic crustacean, which is used as a feed additive in diet formulations, mainly in the form of a high-protein krill meal.

 - Krill is a feed attractant and shrimp and fish growth accelerator.

 - Krill is a sustainable and pure alternative to fish meal and is characterized by a high content of omega-3 phospholipids.

 - In shrimp farming, krill is given to improve yield and stress resistance without increasing production costs.

 - In fish farming, krill not only increases yield, but also improves fillet quality and overall fish health.